-DPMI currently focuses on providing vessel refit and component rebuild services for BC Ferries.
-However, DPMI intends to compete with other ship repair facilities and attract new customers for ship repair work and shipbuilding.
+DPMI currently focuses on providing planned and emergency maintenance and repair services for BC Ferries.
+However, BC Ferries intends for DPMI to compete with other ship repair facilities and attract new customers for ship repair work and shipbuilding.
 DPMI's facility is located on the Fraser River in Richmond, British Columbia.
 The facility has six berths and utilizes a work force of approximately 190 people.